Wolfram Weimer: Political positions

 Weimer's political positions were described as conservative, liberal-conservative, and neoconservative.
 He advocates for economic liberalism and calls for a reduction in the size of government and comprehensive deregulation.

 Referring to Oswald Spengler, Weimer views the European continent as being in a phase of cultural decline.
 He suggests that Europe is like an extinguishing volcano, still hissing in places, and that its impressive cultural crater landscape hints at its former greatness.
-However, he argues that Europe has lost its “vital energy.”
-Whereas generation after generation once naturally understood the continuation of their own family, “bloodline,” tribe, nation, culture, and civilization as a “sacred aspect” (“heiliger Moment”) of life over thousands of years, this consciousness, according to Weimer, has now suddenly shattered.
+However, he argues that Europe has lost its "vital energy."
+Whereas generation after generation once naturally understood the continuation of their own family, "bloodline," tribe, nation, culture, and civilization as a "sacred aspect" ("heiliger Moment") of life over thousands of years, this consciousness, according to Weimer, has now suddenly shattered.

-As one cause for the end of Europe's cultural “supremacy,” Weimer points to the way the legacy of colonialism has been handled.
+As one cause for the end of Europe's cultural "supremacy," Weimer points to the way the legacy of colonialism has been handled.
 He asserts that Europe no longer expands territorially, and that the landslide-like loss of power following decolonization was not even mourned.
 Instead, he claims, Europeans regarded their colonial history with moral guilt as an illegitimate expansion.
 Even today, he says, school curricula present and criticize the darker side of colonization as a continuous “original sin” (“Sündenfall”).

-Regarding migration, Weimer diagnoses a naive multiculturalism and speaks of a “multi-culti lie” (“Multi-Kulti-Lüge”).
-Multiculturalism, he writes, is the attempt to eradicate old national instincts with many döner kebab shops, diligent immigration, and the veneration of “Kanak-German,” in order to mentally reverse the Nazi catastrophe, so to speak — a kind of reparations through “cultural self-destruction” (“Wiedergutmachung durch kulturelle Selbstzerstörung”).
+Regarding migration, Weimer diagnoses a naive multiculturalism and speaks of a "multi-culti lie" ("Multi-Kulti-Lüge").
+Multiculturalism, he writes, is the attempt to eradicate old national instincts with many döner kebab shops, diligent immigration, and the veneration of "Kanak-German," in order to mentally reverse the Nazi catastrophe, so to speak — a kind of reparations through "cultural self-destruction" ("Wiedergutmachung durch kulturelle Selbstzerstörung").

-Weimer generally views a “return of religion” positively and sees it as an opportunity for a cultural renaissance of the Western world.
+Weimer generally views a "return of religion" positively and sees it as an opportunity for a cultural renaissance of the Western world.
 For him, religion and conservatism are inextricably linked.

-In 2017, he described UNESCO as “as corrupt as FIFA” and ideologically controlled by despots, Islamists, and left-wing ecologists.
+In 2017, he described UNESCO as "as corrupt as FIFA" and ideologically controlled by despots, Islamists, and left-wing ecologists.

-On June 15, 2022, Weimer appeared as a guest on the talk show Maischberger and declared that Russia had already won the war against Ukraine.
-He said that the West had also lost the “international battle for majorities” and that Berlin must present a peace plan.
+On 15 June 2022, Weimer appeared as a guest on the talk show Maischberger and declared that Russia had already won the war against Ukraine.
+He said that the West had also lost the "international battle for majorities" and that Berlin must present a peace plan.

 Weimer supported Friedrich Merz as the CDU candidate in the 2025 German federal election against Hendrick Wüst, a possible alternative from his own party.

 According to Brussels Signal, Weimer claimed that "The United States in particular stands for an anti-freedom current" in the greater context of hostilities towards Enlightenment values.

 Personal life

-Weimer is married to publisher Christiane Goetz-Weimer and has three children.
+Weimer is married to publisher Christiane Goetz-Weimer and has three sons.
 He lives in Miesbach district on Lake Tegernsee.